How to Convert a Tub into a Low Maintenance Walk in Shower

 You know you need help.
 Where do you start?

 If this describes your situation (even if you don’t have a stubborn spouse named John or Joan for that matter), you need to read on.
 In this article I’ll dish up 5 practical ideas to convert your tub into a walk-in shower to add style, safety and reduce how often you have to clean it.
 I’ll also make sure these ideas won’t force you to take out a second mortgage.
+And if you read until the end – you’ll learn about ‘bonus idea #6 which can save you money as you pull all the elements of your walk in shower together.

 Let’s dig into the ideas.